A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 The Beaufort scale describes the classification of winds by their speed.

-Blue water sailing allows for free sailing and life at sea.
-During blue water sailing one stays out in the open sea for a long time without anchoring.
-This requires a lot of preparation as the boat must be well equipped for the route, so it can be self-sufficient for weeks or months at a time.
+Blue water sailing is offshore sailing or extended inshore sailing.
+During blue water sailing one stays out on the ocean for long periods without anchoring.
+This requires a lot of preparation as the boat must be well equipped for the route, and the crew need to be self-sufficient for weeks or months at a time.

 Bodden coasts are broad, shallow bays at flat coasts.
 They were created by the flooding and undulating moraine landscape after the ice age.

-A brackish water sea is a body of water (usually in the range of estuaries into the sea), which has a salt content of 0.1% to 1% and can thus be seen as a zone of low salt content.
+A brackish water sea is a body of water (usually an estuary), that has a salt content of 0.1% to 1% and can thus be seen as a zone of low salt content.

 Cliffs are formed on coastlines due to waves erroding the rockface.